1934 Auckland Rugby League season: Round 2

 Herbert Thompson of Devonport was concussed when he collided with another player.
 He was taken to Auckland Hospital in an ambulance but his condition was said to be not serious.
 The solitary try that City scored pushed them past the 4,000 point mark in all senior A championship games stretching back to 1910.
 They were the first club to achieve this feat.

 Round 3

+The main match at Carlaw Park between Ponsonby and Richmond saw former New Zealand representatives Frank Delgrosso and Thomas (Scotty) McClymont up against each other as coaches for the respective teams.
+The match featured fourteen current or future New Zealand players with Harold Tetley on debut for Richmond scoring a try.
 For the third weekend in a row a player was concussed in a senior match at Carlaw Park and was taken by a St John's ambulance to Auckland Hospital.
 This time it was the turn of Devonport fullback, and ex-Kiwi Albert Laing.
 His condition that evening was said to be "satisfactory".
+The matches saw an enormous crowd of 17,000 in attendance which was a record for club games at Carlaw Park.

 Round 4

-McLeay and R Purdy were both ordered off for City Rovers in their match with Richmond Rovers.
+Early in the match between City and Richmond Puti Tipene (Steve) Watene (City) was concussed and carried off the field.
+Then their halfback, Vincent Axmann failed to take the field leaving them a player short as Watene was able to be replaced (by Hughes), Axmann could not be due to the second half replacement rule.
+Their outstanding lock, William McLaughlin, came out of the scrum to fill in at halfback.
+For Richmond, Ted Mincham scored a hat trick as did Cliff Satherley.
+Mincham had recently returned to Auckland from Wellington where he played rugby for Poneke and rugby league for Celtic.

 Round 5

+In Marist's loss to Newton they fielded three Schultz brothers.
+Len who had debuted for the club in 1931 returned after recovering from a broken collarbone but had plainly not got back to full fitness and had to leave the field with a shoulder injury in the first half.
+His brother Bert who had debuted in 1930 was on the opposite wing, while their younger brother John was at inside centre after having been promoted to the senior side this year.